Karthik-Ragunath/avatar_skin_joint_fitting/README.md

-# Avatar Model To Fit Skin Interoilations to Ground-Truth Scan
+# Avatar Model To Fit Skin Interpolations to Ground-Truth Scan

 ----------------------
 ## 1.SUMMARY